ranshiju/BayesianTN/README.md

 * add_bias: if add bias

-### To realize the simple tree BTN in the paper, we take:
+### To realize the simple tree BTN in the arXiv paper, we take:

 * c_in = c_out = 1